Miller-Media/send-emails-with-mandrill/readme.txt

 4. Dashboard widget Settings

 == Changelog ==
+= 1.2.6 =
+* Updated messaging on how to handle the upcoming Mandrill outage

 = 1.2.5 =
 * Updated plugin screenshots for WordPress repository
 * Added support/setting for Mandrill subaccount